 Is getting a medical marijuana card worth it if you live in a state that legalized recreational marijuana?

-The 2018 Farm Bill says that hemp-based CBD enjoys a legal status at the federal level, and almost every state makes these products readily available.
+The 2018 Farm Bill federally legalized hemp-derived CBD products, and almost every state makes these products readily available.
 At the federal level, marijuana remains illegal, so the legislative battles continue.

 1. How do I know if CBD or medical marijuana is right for me?

-Check the legal status and provisions for medical marijuana in your state and then discuss your needs with your doctor.
+Check the legal status and provisions for medical marijuana in your state and then discuss your needs with your doctor or a state-certified cannabis physician.

 2. Can I help with the federal legalization of marijuana?

-Yes, communicate with your federal officials and get involved in advocacy groups like NORMAL.
+Yes, communicate with your local officials and get involved in advocacy groups like NORMAL.
 Review candidates’ profiles on cannabis legislation and vote accordingly.